kaby76/swigged.cuda/README.md

 # swigged.cuda.8.0

-This project is a C# [SWIG](http://swig.org)-generated wrapper API for the CUDA Driver API version 8.0 that targets Net Standard 1.1.
+This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API version 8.0 in C#, compiled under Net Standard 1.1.

 Virtually all of the API is exposed.
+However, the interface with the Driver API is minimal.

-The interface with the Driver API is very basic.
 For example, arrays must be marshaled into a pinned array, and an address of the array converted into an System.IntPtr for use with the wrapper API.

-The purpose of this wrapper API is to expose the latest CUDA Driver API to a GP-GPU extension to C# that I am writing.
+Also, the purpose of this wrapper API is for support of [Campy](http://campynet.com/), an extension to C# for GP-GPU programming that I am writing.
 Consequently, be forewarned that I use only a subset of the Driver API, and much of the API is untested.
+(At some point, this will change.)

-However, this wrapper is Net Standard 1.1 compliant.
+This wrapper is Net Standard 1.1 compliant.
 Therefore, it is can be used in almost any Net Framework, Net Standard, or Net Core app or library.
+However, it has not been ported to Linux, and it is untested under Mono.

 # Targets